Eight-hour day movement: Sixteenth century

-Industrial revolution
+Industrial Revolution

 In the early 19th century, Robert Owen raised the demand for a ten-hour day in 1810, and instituted it in his "socialist" enterprise at New Lanark.
-By 1817 he had formulated the goal of the eight-hour day and coined the slogan: "Eight hours' labour, Eight hours' recreation, Eight hours' rest".
-Women and children in England were granted the ten-hour day in 1847.
-French workers won the 12-hour day after the February Revolution of 1848.
+By 1817, he had formulated the goal of the eight-hour day and coined the slogan: "Eight hours' labour, Eight hours' recreation, Eight hours' rest".
+Women and children in England were granted the ten-hour day via the Factories Act 1847.
+French workers won the twelve-hour day after the February Revolution of 1848.

 A shorter working day and improved working conditions were part of the general protests and agitation for Chartist reforms and the early organisation of trade unions.
 There were initial successes in achieving an eight-hour day in New Zealand and by the Australian labour movement for skilled workers in the 1840s and 1850s, though most employed people had to wait to the early and mid twentieth century for the condition to be widely achieved through the industrialised world through legislative action.

 The International Workingmen's Association took up the demand for an eight-hour day at its Congress in Geneva in 1866, declaring "The legal limitation of the working day is a preliminary condition without which all further attempts at improvements and emancipation of the working class must prove abortive", and "The Congress proposes eight hours as the legal limit of the working day."
 Karl Marx saw it as of vital importance to the workers' health, writing in Das Kapital (1867): "By extending the working day, therefore, capitalist production...not only produces a deterioration of human labour power by robbing it of its normal moral and physical conditions of development and activity, but also produces the premature exhaustion and death of this labour power itself."

-On 17 November 1915, Uruguay adopted an eight-hour working day, under the government of José Batlle y Ordóñez.
-Nevertheless, the law was not effective on all type of works.
-On 3 April 1919, Spain introduced a universal law effective on all type of works, restricting the workday to a maximum of eight hours.
-The "Real decreto de 3 de abril de 1919" was signed by the prime minister, Álvaro de Figueroa, 1st Count of Romanones.
-The first international treaty to mention it was the Treaty of Versailles in the annex of its thirteenth part establishing the International Labour Office, now the International Labour Organization.
+World War I and Labour Reforms

+Prior to World War I, efforts to reduce working hours, particularly to establish an 8-hour workday, progressed slowly and unevenly across various nations.
+With the onset of the war in 1914, belligerent countries suspended restrictions on working hours in industries critical to the war effort, prioritizing production over labour standards.
+However, the intense demand for munitions revealed that extending working hours did not yield proportional increases in output.
+Conversely, shorter working hours were found to enhance worker efficiency stemming from the improved health of the worker and his increased production capacity for invested efforts.